Dr. Raymond S. Moore, author of Better Late than Early (the book that launched the modern homeschooling movement in the United States), famously said:

 - Socialization Opportunities: One of the main reasons why parents send their kids to school is for socialization.
-A homeschool cooperative can provide your child with opportunities to interact with other kids and make friends through classes, clubs, and field trips.
+A homeschool cooperative can allow your child to interact with other kids and make friends through classes, clubs, and field trips.

 - Increased Parental Involvement: In a homeschool cooperative, parents are usually more involved than if they were teaching their kids at home.
-This can be beneficial because it allows you to get to know other parents and learn from their experiences.
-It also helps you form a support network and increase the participants’ accountability.
+This can be beneficial because it lets you get to know other parents and learn from their experiences.
+It also helps you form a support network and increase participant accountability.

-- Academic Enrichment Classes: Homeschool co-ops often offer enrichment classes that you may not be able to provide at home, such as art, music, drama, or sports.
+- Academic Enrichment Classes: Homeschool co-ops often offer enrichment classes that you may be unable to provide at home, such as art, music, drama, or sports.
 The co-op classes might be more effective than homeschooling enrichment activities because experts often teach them in the field.

 Related Reading: Best Tips on Homeschooling for Parents

 - Potential for Conflict: Any time you get a group of people together, there’s potential for conflict.
 This can be especially true in a homeschool cooperative because parents may have different parenting styles, expectations, and philosophies.
-It’s important to choose a co-op compatible with your family’s needs and values to avoid conflict.
+Choosing a co-op compatible with your family’s needs and values is important to avoid conflict.

 - Inconsistent Schedule: A homeschool cooperative’s schedule may not always be consistent weekly, which can be difficult for some families to manage.
-This is especially true if the co-op doesn’t have a regular meeting place and time.
+This is especially true if the co-op has no regular meeting place and time.